JohnPaulinePineda/Supervised-Machine-Learning-Classification-Final-Assignment/docs/index.md

 [Model Stacking](https://www.manning.com/books/ensemble-methods-for-machine-learning) - also known as stacked generalization, is an ensemble approach which involves creating a variety of base learners and using them to create intermediate predictions, one for each learned model.
 A meta-model is incorporated that gains knowledge of the same target from intermediate predictions.
 Unlike bagging, in stacking, the models are typically different (e.g. not all decision trees) and fit on the same dataset (e.g. instead of samples of the training dataset).
 Unlike boosting, in stacking, a single model is used to learn how to best combine the predictions from the contributing models (e.g. instead of a sequence of models that correct the predictions of prior models).
 Stacking is appropriate when the predictions made by the base learners or the errors in predictions made by the models have minimal correlation.
 Achieving an improvement in performance is dependent upon the choice of base learners and whether they are sufficiently skillful in their predictions.

 ### 1.10.1 Premodelling Data Description <a class="anchor" id="1.10.1"></a>

+1. Among the formulated versions of the [logistic regression model](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html), the model which applied class weights demonstrated the best independent test model performance.
+Considerable difference in the apparent and independent test model performance was observed, indicative of the presence of moderate model overfitting.
+    * **Accuracy** = 0.9387
+    * **Precision** = 0.8461
+    * **Recall** = 0.9167
+    * **F1 Score** = 0.8800
+    * **AUROC** = 0.9313
+2. Among the formulated versions of the [decision tree model](https://scikit-learn.org/stable/modules/generated/sklearn.tree.DecisionTreeClassifier.html), the model which applied upsampling of the minority class using SMOTE demonstrated the best independent test model performance.
+Considerable difference in the apparent and independent test model performance was observed, indicative of the presence of moderate model overfitting.
+    * **Accuracy** = 0.8979
+    * **Precision** = 0.7692
+    * **Recall** = 0.8333
+    * **F1 Score** = 0.8000
+    * **AUROC** = 0.8761
+3. Among the formulated versions of the [random forest model](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html#), the model which applied upsampling of the minority class using SMOTE demonstrated the best independent test model performance.
+High difference in the apparent and independent test model performance was observed, indicative of the presence of excessive model overfitting.
+    * **Accuracy** = 0.9387
+    * **Precision** = 0.8461
+    * **Recall** = 0.9167
+    * **F1 Score** = 0.8800
+    * **AUROC** = 0.9313
+4. Among the formulated versions of the [support vector machine model](https://scikit-learn.org/stable/modules/generated/sklearn.svm.SVC.html), the model which applied upsampling of the minority class using SMOTE demonstrated the best independent test model performance.
+High difference in the apparent and independent test model performance was observed, indicative of the presence of excessive model overfitting.
+    * **Accuracy** = 0.8979
+    * **Precision** = 0.8181
+    * **Recall** = 0.7500
+    * **F1 Score** = 0.7826
+    * **AUROC** = 0.8479
+4. All individual formulated models which applied upsampling of the minority class using SMOTE were used to generate the base-learners for the stacking algorithm.

 ```python